We specialize in advanced and effective asthma treatment.

 Make an appointment with one of our allergists if your child exhibits one or more of these symptoms:

-- Constant coughing made worse by viral infections, or happens while the child is asleep, or sparked by cold air or exercise
+- Constant coughing made worse by viral infections, or chronically present while the child is asleep, or sparked by cold air or exercise.

 - Whistling or wheezing sound when the child exhales